Venezuela’s economic recovery could take three decades

 other bets

-For example, Credit Suisse estimates that Venezuela could grow 20% driven, mainly, by changes in the world oil supply and the high costs of this raw material due to the Russia-Ukraine conflict, but also by higher tax collections, among other reasons derived from the internal adjustments made.
+For example, Credit Suisse estimates that Venezuela might grow 20% driven, mainly, by changes in the world oil supply and the high costs of this raw material due to the Russia-Ukraine conflict, but also by higher tax collections, among other reasons derived from the internal adjustments made.

-The investment bank estimates that tax revenue in dollar terms could grow more than 40% this year.
+The investment bank estimates that tax revenue in dollar terms might grow more than 40% this year.
 As is known, the use of the dollar has become a common fact in the country, while the government has made a millionaire effort to maintain stability between the two currencies.

 The International Monetary Fundfor its part, made an adjustment in the projections for Venezuela and, from a fall expected at the beginning, now it foresees that it will have a slight rebound of 1.5% this year.

-Other entities see that the Venezuelan GDP could reach this 2022 a rebound of 9%as pointed out by Focus Economics or 8%, which is the estimate of the Ecoanalítica firm, which coincides with the projection of the Andrés Bello Catholic University and the Venezuelan Finance Observatory.
+Other entities see that the Venezuelan GDP might reach this 2022 a rebound of 9%as pointed out by Focus Economics or 8%, which is the estimate of the Ecoanalítica firm, which coincides with the projection of the Andrés Bello Catholic University and the Venezuelan Finance Observatory.

 The improvement of economic conditions in Venezuela would also contribute relief on some sanctions imposed by the United States.
 As Joe Biden made it known when announcing that he would grant a limited license to the Chevron oil company, which will allow the company to extract and sell Venezuelan oil.